Working with cancer: Tips for employers

 - Ask if they are managing their workload.

-- Be practical – are there measures you can take to alleviate their workload as a result of the situation?
+- Be practical – are there measures you can take to lessen their workload, if it has increased?

 - Find out their particular concerns – both personal and practical.